Malik7071/MERN-Learn-Daily/README.md

 ![MERN Logo](https://miro.medium.com/v2/resize:fit:678/0*kxPYwfJmkXZ3iCWy.png)

 Welcome to the MERN-Learn-Daily repository!
 This repository is dedicated to helping developers learn and master the MERN stack by providing daily code updates, tutorials, and projects.
-Whether you're just getting started or looking to deepen your knowledge, this repository will guide you through building full-stack applications using MongoDB, Express.js, React, and Node.js.
+Whether you're just getting started or looking to deepen your knowledge, this repository will guide you through building full-stack applications using MongoDB, Express.js, React JS, and Node.js.

 ## Table of Contents